kiencovn/matmat35-keyboard/STLs/readme.md

- STLs files for 3D printing
+STLs files for 3D printing.

 Body1 is the case.

-Body21 is the promicro mount.
+Body21 is the promicro mount (usb type C)